Tuna Puff Pastry Pinwheels

 These pinwheels, which make for stress-free entertaining, are, without doubt, crowd-pleasers.
 They are ideal for all kinds of gatherings.
 Serve them at brunch parties, cocktail parties, with pre-dinner drinks, morning tea or take to a pot luck gathering.
 You will find this simple recipe easy to prepare and extremely popular.

-Prepare a baking tray with baking paper and place the pastry on the tray.
+Preheat your oven to 200 degrees C (390 F).Remove the puff pastry from the freezer and defrost.Prepare a baking tray with baking paper and place the pastry on the tray.

 Finely chop your onion, and fry gently in olive oil for about 8-10 minutes, or until slightly caramelised.
 Set aside to cool slightly.

 Drain the can of tuna, and add to a bowl.
 Mash slightly to break up any larger pieces.Add your cooked onion and other ingredients to the tuna, and mix well to combine.Check that the seasoning is to your taste, adding more salt, pepper or lemon zest if necessary.
 Top the pastry with your tuna mixture.
 Evenly spread mixture, being sure to leave a small gap around the edge of the square of pastry.Press down on the mixture to compact it.